micmejia/bible-dump/NKJV/Daniel/Dan 4.md

 "This dream I, King Nebuchadnezzar, have seen.
 Now you, Belteshazzar, declare its interpretation, since all the wise _men_ of my kingdom are not able to make known to me the interpretation; but you _are_ able, for the Spirit of the Holy God _is_ in you." ## Daniel Explains the Second Dream

 ###### 19
 Then Daniel, whose name _was_ Belteshazzar, was astonished for a time, and his thoughts troubled him. _So_ the king spoke, and said, "Belteshazzar, do not let the dream or its interpretation trouble you."
-Belteshazzar answered and said, "My lord, _may_ the dream [^c]concern those who hate you, and its interpretation [^d]concern your enemies!
+Belteshazzar answered and said, "My lord, _may_ the dream concern those who hate you, and its interpretation concern your enemies!

 ###### 20
 "The tree that you saw, which grew and became strong, whose height reached to the heavens and which _could be_ seen by all the earth,